 Two to four weeks at 4 degrees C (standard refrigerator temperature) is the conservative, widely used estimate for correctly reconstituted peptides in bacteriostatic water.
 That window comes from the 28-day antimicrobial limit of benzyl alcohol, not from direct potency testing on individual peptides.
 In practice, most peptides are stable within this window if stored correctly from day one.

-The revised USP General Chapter 797, effective November 2023, sets beyond-use dating (BUD) for compounded sterile preparations at 14 to 30 days refrigerated, depending on the compounding environment.
+The revised USP General Chapter 797, effective November 2023, sets the beyond-use date, the point after which a compounded sterile preparation must be discarded, at 14 to 30 days refrigerated, depending on the compounding environment.
 Home-reconstituted peptides are not subject to USP 797 directly, but the framework reflects the actual stability data underlying those limits.
 Using 14 to 28 days as your personal rule is defensible across the most commonly used peptides.

 Lyophilized (unreconstituted) vials stored at -20 degrees C are stable for 24 to 36 months.
 At -80 degrees C, stability extends further.
 The lyophilized form is always more stable than the reconstituted form, at every temperature.
 If you order more peptide than you will use in a month, keep the extras sealed and lyophilized in the freezer until you need them.